 Reason for Policy - The University encourages and supports the use of new instructional tools and emerging technologies in open, digital teaching and learning environments.
 The use of web-based applications and cloud-based storage also bring new concerns about intellectual property and privacy.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is the federal law that protects the privacy of a student's education records.
 Generally, any work related to a course or program of study created by the individual is considered a part of the "student's education record."
 Accordingly, any work related to a course or program of study should not include personally identifiable information of the individual.
-Examples of "personally identifiable information" are: an individual's full name (if not common), Social Security number, date of birth, birthplace, face or fingerprints, credit card numbers, driver's license number, vehicle registration plate number, digital identity, or grades.
-Any of these data, when combined with other personal information, may identify an individual.
+Examples of "personally identifiable information" are: an individual's full name (if not common), Social Security number, date of birth, birthplace, face or fingerprints, credit card numbers, driver's license number, vehicle registration plate number, digital identify an individual.
 Users of third-party, web-based technologies are strongly cautioned to avoid posting personally identifiable information in any computerized application.